Una lacrima sul viso: Covers

-Besides the famous cover by Frankie Laine (single) as "For Your Love" (CBS, 1332), compilation Papaveri & papere (Poppies & ducks) 1995 (Drive, CD/DRIVE 600), the song was covered by several artists, including notably Achille Togliani, Claude Challe, and musical scores by Richard Clayderman, Franck Pourcel and Francis Goya.
+Besides the famous cover by Frankie Laine (single) as "For Your Love" (CBS, 1332), the song was covered by several artists, notably Achille Togliani, Claude Challe, Richard Clayderman, Franck Pourcel and Francis Goya.

-In popular culture
+In other media

-The song also named a musicarello film with the same name (in Italian Una lacrima sul viso, English title Tears on Your Face), a film directed by Ettore Maria Fizzarotti and starring Bobby Solo and Laura Efrikian.
+A musicarello film titled Una lacrima sul viso was released, starring Solo and Laura Efrikian, and directed by Ettore Maria Fizzarotti.
+It also was distributed under the title Tears on Your Face.

-The song was also used in several films, notably Whit Stillman's Barcelona, Xavier Giannoli's When I Was a Singer, and François Ozon's 5x2.
+The song was used in several other films as well, notably Whit Stillman's Barcelona, Xavier Giannoli's When I Was a Singer, and François Ozon's 5x2.